milky2028/pure-avhc/README.md

   _TODO: Unify ESLint config files, perhaps as an npm package._
 ## Build
+  Contains the main build script for building on your local machine, as well as node scripts for compiling the application for different environments.
 ## Firebase HTML Docs
 ## Functions
 ## Public